Skip to main content

 onTrigger: async ({recordId}) => {

-const values = await runQuery(getTextAttributeValue, {recordId, "ticker"})
+const values = await runQuery(getTextAttributeValue, {recordId, slug: "ticker"})

-const ticker = (values.company?.attribute as { value: string }).value
+const ticker = (values.company?.attribute as {value: string}).value

 if (!ticker) {